 How to Unclog a Toilet & Preventing a Clog in the First Place

 Toilets are one of the most common plumbing problems for which people call our office.
 It’s usually a blocked toilet that is at risk of overflowing onto the bathroom floor.
-On this page, we’ll discuss some of the common causes and how you can fix a clogged toilet.
+On this page, we’ll discuss some of the common causes and how you can fix it.

 How to Tell if Your Toilet is Clogged

 Signs that your toilet (or sewer line) is blocked include: